pawanxcaliber/Bash-Monitor-and-Report-Automation-/README.md

 * Generates a daily text report file with the results of the checks.
 * Includes a dry-run mode for safe testing.

-**Note:** This version of the script focuses on generating a local report file.
-Emailing reports or triggering external alerts is not included in this version.

-## Roadmap

-This project follows a roadmap to build out the automation suite:

-1. Environment Setup & Repository Scaffolding (Completed)
-2. Implement Core Modules (Maintenance tasks, Monitoring checks, Report Generation) (Completed - Core logic)
-3. Integrate Workflow & Implement Dry-Run Mode (Partial - Dry-run logic in place)
-4. Automate Scheduling (Pending)
-5. Testing & Hardening (Ongoing)
-6. Documentation & Versioning (Ongoing)

 ## Directory Structure

 * `bin/`: Contains executable scripts (e.g., `maintenance.sh`).